null Skip to main content

 How should I store Matcha Powder?

-Although the passage above focuses on loose leaf tea, the principles for Matcha powder are the same.
+Although the passage above focuses on loose-leaf tea, the principles for Matcha powder are the same.

-Instead of using the "Chazutsu" tea caddie which is for loose leaf tea, there are specialized caddies called the "Natsume" for Matcha powder.
-I recommend you look for this.
+Instead of using the 'Chazutsu' tea caddie for loose-leaf tea, there are specialized caddies called the 'Natsume' for Matcha powder.

 However, any container that has the following characteristics would work as well.